rvkrypto/rvkrypto-fips/README.md

 2021-02-14	Markku-Juhani O. Saarinen <mjos@pqshield.com>

+**Version 0.9.4beta:**
-Version: 2021-07-23	Updated to post-arch review 0.9.4.
-(No "rt" encoding for AES/SM4, sign extension of some RV64 that operate on 32-bit words.)
+2021-07-23	Updated to post-arch review 0.9.4.

+(0.9.2 encoding for AES/SM4, sign extension of some RV64 that operate on 32-bit words.
+Pollentropy is not an instruction any more -- just a CSR.)

 *Information and recommendations here are unofficial and under discussion in the [CETG](https://wiki.riscv.org/display/TECH/Cryptographic+Extensions+TG).*